Non-vanishing of Kolyvagin systems and Iwasawa theory: Abstract

 \section{Abstract}

 Let $E/\Q$ be an elliptic curve and $p$ an odd prime.
-In 1991 Kolyvagin conjectured that the system of cohomology classes for the $p$-adic Tate module of $E$ derived from Heegner points on $E$ over ring class fields of an imaginary quadratic field $K$ is non-trivial.
-In this paper we prove Kolyvagin's conjecture in the cases where $p$ is a prime of good ordinary reduction for $E$ that splits in $K$ and a $p$-adic anticyclotomic Iwasawa Main Conjecture for $E/K$ holds.
-In particular, our results cover many cases where $p$ is an Eisenstein prime, complementing W. Zhang's progress towards the conjecture.
+In 1991 Kolyvagin conjectured that the system of cohomology classes for torsion quotients of the $p$-adic Tate module of $E$ derived from Heegner points over ring class fields of a suitable imaginary quadratic field $K$ (i.e., the Heegner point Kolyvagin system of $E/K$) is non-trivial.
+In this paper we prove Kolyvagin's conjecture when $p$ is a prime of good ordinary reduction for $E$ that splits in $K$.
+In particular, our results cover many cases where $p$ is an Eisenstein prime for $E$, complementing Wei Zhang's earlier results on the conjecture by a different approach.

-Our methods also yield a proof of a refinement of Kolyvagin's conjecture expressing the divisibility index of the $p$-adic Heegner point Kolyvagin system in terms of the Tamagawa numbers of $E$, as conjectured by W.~Zhang in 2014, as well as proofs of analogous results for the Kolyvagin systems obtained from the cyclotomic Euler system of Beilinson--Kato elements.
+Our methods also yield a proof of a refinement of Kolyvagin's conjecture expressing the divisibility index of the Heegner point Kolyvagin system in terms of the Tamagawa numbers of $E$, as conjectured by Wei Zhang in 2014, as well as proofs of analogous results for the Kolyvagin system obtained from Kato's Euler system.